-7. Consider using the catchword in a natural way.
+7. Consider using keywords in a natural way.

 1. Focus on One Keyword and Its Close Synonyms

-If your page content is about one specific topic, it is advisable to focus on one main term and its close synonyms.
+If your page content is about one specific topic, it is advisable to focus on one key term and its close synonyms.
 Close synonyms here refer to related or alternative words.
-For example, the alternatives for the catchword "cheap" are "inexpensive", "affordable" and "low-cost".
+For example, the alternatives for the word "cheap" are "inexpensive", "affordable", and "low-cost".

-The purpose of using related terms is to attract internet users who may not use your primary catchword when performing searches online.
+The purpose of using related terms is to attract internet users who may not use your primary words when performing searches online.
 These alternatives are also referred to as secondaries or tertiaries.

-One of the most common tools is Google Adwords.
+One of the most common tools is Google Keyword Planner.
 This is a free suggestion tool that provides you with a list of descriptive words and phrases that you can include in your content.
 It also provides you with traffic estimates for those words and phrases.
 Other common tools include Niche Finder, Wordtracker, and Ubersuggest.

 3. Use Long-Tail Keywords in Competitive Niches

-So if you want to rank your pages better in these niches, you should use long-tail terms or phrases to get refined information.
-Statistics show that 70% of readers are using these types of keywords when doing searches online.
-For example, instead of just using words like, "make money', you can use a phrase like "how to make money" or "ways to make money".
+So if you want to rank your pages better in these niches, you should use long-tail terms in addition to the single keywords.
+For example, instead of using words like, "make money', you can use a phrase like "how to make money" or "ways to make money".

-4. Use the Main Words in the URL and Title
+4. Use the Key Terms in the URL and Title

-URLs and titles are some of the parts of a page that are crawled by Google & other search engines.
-They are also showcased in search results.
-Your search terms usually appear bold in these parts.
+URLs and titles are some of the areas of a page that are crawled by Googlebots and other search engine software.
+They are also displayed in the search results with the search terms appearing bold.

-When it comes to using the key terms in the title, it is recommended to ensure that your title starts with the catchword, but be careful not to spoil the attractiveness, meaning and purpose of the title.
-On the side of URL, ensure that you have at least one main term in this part of the page.
+When it comes to using the key terms in the title, it is recommended to start the title with your keyword, but you should be careful not to spoil the attractiveness, meaning, and purpose of the title.
+On the side of URL, it is advisable to include at least one main term in this area of the page.

 5. Use All the Main Terms Wisely Throughout the Main Text

-The main text usually consists of a summary, headings (h1, h2, etc.), paragraphs, anchor texts and conclusion.
-According to my own experience, it can be tricky to use all your main words on these parts.
+The main text usually consists of a summary, headings (h1, h2, etc.), paragraphs, anchor texts, and conclusion.
+According to my own experience, it can be tricky to use all your key terms on these parts.

-In the case of the headings or body tags, use your main term in one or two of your subtitles.
-And as mentioned earlier, be careful not to spoil the purpose of the headings when using the keyterms.
+In the case of the headings, you need to use your main term in one or two of the subtitles.
+And as mentioned earlier, you should be careful not to spoil the meaning of the headings when using the key terms.

-When it comes to the paragraphs, concentrate more on including the secondary & tertiary terms and anchor text.
-The anchor text is the clickable phrase or word that makes a link.
-It is crawled by search engines to determine if your page is related to the page pointed by the link
+When it comes to the middle paragraphs, you need to concentrate more on including the secondary and tertiary terms and anchor text.
+The anchor text is the clickable word or phrase that makes a link, and it is recommended to consist of a keyword.

-In the concluding paragraph, put your main term and one or two related words.
-After the conclusion, you can also include some meta tags consisting of a keyterm and its alternatives.
+In the concluding paragraph, you need to include your main term and one or two related words.
+You can also add an anchor text with a keyword or its close synonym.

-I'm happy to have found this guide!
-I keep referring to it when creating my web pages and posts, and have never been disappointed.
-I recommend it to if you want to learn more about how to use keywords.
+I am happy to have found this guide!
+I keep referring to it when creating my web pages and posts.
+It is quite helpful and I recommend it to if you want to learn more about how to use keywords.

-6. Include the Descriptive Words in the Image and Video Descriptions
+6. Include the Main Terms in the Image and Video Descriptions

-Images and videos are great components that you can use to include a few keywords and improve Google ranking of your pages further.
+Images and videos are great components that you can use to add a few keywords and consequently improve Google ranking of your page further.

-7. Consider Using the Catchwords in a Natural Way
+7. Consider Using the Keywords in a Natural Way

-Try to impress the internet users with your writing and they will keep coming back to your website to read more of your posts.
+Remember, you need to impress the internet users with your writing in order to keep them coming back to your website to read more of your posts.

-Search engines have algorithms that penalize content that is stuffed with certain words.
-For example, the Google Hummingbird looks for pages with high keyword density and ranks them deep down in the SERPs.
+Search engines have algorithms that penalize content that is stuffed with keywords.
+For example, the Google has the Hummingbird algorithm which looks for pages with high keyword density and ranks them deep down in the SERPs.

-Tips on How to Use Keywords to Rank High in Google
+Bonus: Tips for Using Keywords to Rank High in Google